Burnaby Art Gallery: Building history

 The Burnaby Art Gallery is located in Fairacres Mansion, which was designed by Robert Percival Sterling Twizell (1875-1964).
-Fairacres Mansion, also called Ceperley House, for its original owners, was built in 1910 at an estimated cost of C$150,000.00, making it the largest and most expensive house in Burnaby, BC of its time.
+Fairacres Mansion, also called Ceperley House, for its original owners, was built in 1910 at an estimated cost of C$150,000.00, making it the largest and most expensive house in Burnaby, British Columbia of its time.
 It was constructed in the Edwardian Arts and Crafts style with handmade fixtures, carpentry and tiled fireplaces.
-The grounds included horse stables, an aviary, gazebo and pergola, lagoons, strawberry fields, greenhouses, a steam plant and a gardener's cottage.
+The original grounds included a garage and horse stables, an aviary, gazebo and pergola, lagoons, strawberry fields, greenhouses, a steam plant and a gardener's cottage.
 The tiles throughout the house were imported from England, fabricated by Conrad Dressler and his Medmenham Pottery.
 In the former billiards room and parlour, a grand oak mantelpiece, hand-carved by George Selkirk Gibson, bears a quote by Ralph Waldo Emerson: "The ornament of a house is the friends who frequent it."
-On the death of the original owner, Grace Ceperley, the house was sold to a series of private owners.
+On the death of the original owner Grace Ceperley, the house was sold to a series of private owners.
 In 1939, it was acquired by Benedictine monks, and became an Abbey in 1953.
 The Order vacated the house in 1954 when it moved to Westminster Abbey (British Columbia) in Mission.
-After the Benedictines sold the property, it was used by the Canadian Temple of the More Abundant Life and as a fraternity house for Simon Fraser University's Delta Upsilon Fraternity.
+After the Benedictines sold the property, it was used by the Canadian Temple of the More Abundant Life and as a fraternity house for Simon Fraser University's Delta Upsilon fraternity.
 In 1966, the Burnaby Art Society, led by Jack Hardman, Polly Svangtun, Sheila Kincaid and Winifred Denny, among others, worked with the City of Burnaby to purchase the 8.4 acres site for C$166,000.00.
-The Burnaby Art Gallery opened its doors in June 1967.
+The Burnaby Art Gallery opened its doors on June 10, 1967.

 Permanent collection

-The Burnaby Art Gallery manages a collection of over 6,300 works on paper, primarily created by Canadian artists.
+The Burnaby Art Gallery manages a collection of over 6,500 works on paper, primarily created by Canadian artists.
 The collection is unique in its specialization and is the only public collection devoted to works on paper in Canada.
 Highlights include substantial holdings by Anna Wong, Ernest Stephen Lumsden, Jack Shadbolt, Takao Tanabe, Susan Point, Gordon A. Smith, BC Binning, Roy Henry Vickers, Laurence Hyde, Gathie Falk, Sylvia Tait, Ann Kipling, and Alistair Bell.

 The Burnaby Art Gallery has organized and hosted numerous temporary and travelling exhibitions.